 Diversity and Inclusion Initiatives Drive Business Results

-Hiring and engaging diverse employees also positively impacts a company’s bottom line.
+Hiring and engaging talent with diverse backgrounds also positively impacts a company’s bottom line.
 A Mckinsey 2015 study found that companies in the top quartile for racial and ethnic diversity are 35 percent more likely to have financial returns above their respective national industry medians.
 Companies in the top quartile for gender diversity are 15 percent more likely to have financial returns above their respective national industry medians.
 Diversity doesn’t just impact productivity, but it is directly tied to a company's earnings.
 For every 10 percent increase in racial and ethnic diversity on senior-executive team of a company, earnings rise 0.8 percent.

 Your Action Items

 When presenting the business case for D&I initiatives, you’ll want to start laying out the next steps so your senior level exec team can visualize these programs in your company’s future.
 It can be difficult to retain and promote employees from underrepresented communities if you don’t have any, that’s why many companies start at the source, with recruiting.
 Adopting a tool like Entelo Diversity allows companies to ensure their candidate pools are diverse from the get-go, many of whom may have been overlooked by unconscious bias.
 However, adopting technology is one piece of your overall strategy.
 Every company is unique so your initiatives should reflect that.

 If you’re interested in learning more about Entelo Diversity, sign up for a demo today.